davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 3) cancers with telomeres that are equilavent to stem cell telomeres (anti-telomerase therapy will exhaust the stem cell pools before the cancer)

 I bring up point 3 because one problem with telomerase inhibitors is that they have been reported to cause problems with blood stem cells (Hu 2017).
 This update only needed three lines of code.
 I added a varible for the division number for telomerase to stop at and an if condition that sets telomerase activity to 0 AFTER that division number has been reached.

+ADD THESE TO ANTI-TELOMERASE STEM CELL ISSUES
+In addition, because some hematopoietic proliferative cells exert regulated telomerase activity, toxicities have been observed ( 100–102 ), such as thrombocytopenia (e.g., low platelet counts).
+These toxicities require patients to go off the telomerase inhibi- tor, and very quickly the telomeres regain their length.
+Chiappori AA , Kolevska T , Spigel DR , Hager S , Rarick M , Gadgeel
+S , et al. A randomized phase II study of the telomerase inhibitor imetelstat as maintenance therapy for advanced non-small-cell lung cancer .
+Annal Oncol 2015 ; 26 : 354 – 62 .
+101. Baerlocker GM , Leibundgut EO , Ottmann OG , Spitzer G , Odenike
+O , McDivitt MA , et al. Telomerase inhibitor imetelstat in patients with essential thrombocythemia .
+New Engl J Med 2015 ; 373 : 920 – 8 .
+102. Tefferi A , Lasho TL , Begna KH , Patnaik MM , Zblewski DL , Finke
+CM , et al. A pilot study of the telomerase inhibitor imetelstat for myelofi brosis .
+New Engl J Med 2015 ; 373 : 908 – 19 .
+ADD THESE TO ANTI-TELOMERASE STEM CELL ISSUES

 ```python
 telomerase_stopped_at_division_number = 30